insilichem/tangram/README.md

     chmod +x chimera-*.bin && ./chimera-*.bin

-2 - Download the installer from the [releases page](https://github.com/insilichem/plume/releases) (Linux only) and run it with:
+2 - Download the latest installer from the [releases page](https://github.com/insilichem/plume/releases) (Linux and MacOS only) and run it with:

     bash plume-*.sh